 -

-What happens if I change my mind after I register?
+What happens if I change my mind after I register on the Michigan Organ Donor Registry?

 The option to cancel your registration is always available.
 You may cancel your registration by going to online services or at any Secretary of State office by presenting your driver's license or ID card.